loosrob/nymea-plugin-yahama/README.md

 * Other non-MusicCast Yamaha RX-V devices should also work, but haven't been tested
 * Newer Yamaha MusicCast devices aren't supported, as they use a different API

+## Manual

+* Volumes (and some other variables) are represented by integer in the Yamaha API, but shown as double = int/10 in Yamaha UI, so e.g. API will show -455, but receiver will show -45.5 dB.
+As the Nymea media interface currently needs volume to be an integer, the plugin will show volume as integer, so e.g. -455 instead of -45.5 dB

 ## Requirements

 * nymea and the Yamaha device must be in the same local area network.